 - Registered Post - A$22

 You may collect your record in person from Student Central, with appropriate photo identification.

-If you wish to have it collected by another person you must provide them with written authorisation and they will be required to provide appropriate identification at the time of collection.
+If you wish to have your transcript collected by another person, you must provide USC with the written authorisation of name of the person, at time of ordering the transcript.
+The person collecting your academic record will be required to provide appropriate identification at the time of collection.